PraiseOS/PraiseOS/README.md

 # Feedback

-You can submit feedback on our Discord server.
+You can submit feedback on our Discord server or at praisedevteam@gmail.com.